-DMA in Vocal Performance, University of Illinois, Champaign/Urbana
+DMA, Vocal Performance, University of Illinois

-M.M. in Vocal Performance, Indiana University
+M.M., Vocal Performance, Indiana University

-B.M. in Music Theater, Shenandoah Conservatory of Music
+B.M., Music Theater, Shenandoah Conservatory of Music

 - College of Music and the Arts

-- School of Music
+- College of Music and the Arts: School of Music

 - Classical Singing